Minor in Computer Networking

 Information about the Department of Informatics

-FHSU’s Department of Informatics allows you to tailor your education to your interests in data, analytics, and digital media.
-Our dynamic program empowers you to design your own curriculum and gain cutting-edge skills that make you a leader in today’s tech-driven world.
-Whether you choose to study on campus or online, you’ll learn to harness the power of data and technology to solve real-world problems and shape your career path.
+The Department of Informatics at FHSU offers a flexible and forward-thinking education tailored to students' interests in data, analytics, and digital media.
+This dynamic program empowers students to customize their curriculum and develop cutting-edge skills essential for leadership in today’s technology-driven world.
+Whether studying on campus or online, students learn to leverage data and technology to solve real-world challenges and shape their own career paths.